David B. Allison: Education

 According to data analyzed by the journal Nature, Allison has ranked in the top 10 for most federally funded grants.
-Allison has been described as one of the leading skeptics regarding commonly issued nutrition advice.
+Allison is a skeptics regarding commonly issued nutrition advice.
 Author Judith Stern wrote "He is also known for challenging conventional ideas, exploring novel hypotheses, and holding himself and others to rigorous standards of evidence."
-Although Allison has had some critics regarding his stance on questioning the link between consuming any one particular food and obesity, he has been defended by others and praised for his strong adherence to solid scientific practice.
-For instance, author Terence Kealey referred to Allison as a “heroic guerrilla,” noting Allison's willingness to question the evidential bases of cherished beliefs in nutrition such as the special value of breakfast consumption.
+Allison has been criticized regarding his stance on questioning the link between consuming any one particular food and obesity, but has been defended by others.
+Author Terence Kealey referred to Allison as a "heroic guerrilla", noting Allison's willingness to question the evidential biases of cherished beliefs in nutrition, such as the special value of breakfast consumption.

 Allison was the founding Field Chief Editor of Frontiers in Genetics, finishing his term in 2017.
 Allison is a fellow of the National Academy of Medicine, and was recently appointed to the Academy of Europe.
-He also serves as a frequent consultant and expert witness in the legal setting.
+He also serves as a consultant and expert witness in the legal setting.

-The University of Alabama at Birmingham recently established the Ronald L. and David.
-B Allison Endowed Scholar Award and Fund to honor Professor Allison and his father, Ronald, and to provide support for junior faculty who do not yet have R01 funding from the National Institutes of Health.
-UAB Department of Nutrition Sciences Assistant Professor R. Drew Sayer was named the first Allison scholar, in 2021.
+The University of Alabama at Birmingham established the Ronald L. and David.
+B Allison Endowed Scholar Award and Fund to honor Allison and his father, Ronald, and to provide support for junior faculty who do not yet have R01 funding from the National Institutes of Health.
+UAB Department of Nutrition Sciences Assistant R. Drew Sayer was named the first Allison scholar in 2021.

-On June 23, 2021, the Nathan Shock Centers Coordinating Center held a webinar entitled Best Practices for Using Animals in Aging Research featuring presentations by Arlan Richardson, Ph.D., Catherine Kaczorowski, Ph.D., and Allison and moderated by Steven Austad, Ph.D.
+On June 23, 2021, the Nathan Shock Centers Coordinating Center held a webinar entitled Best Practices for Using Animals in Aging Research featuring presentations by Arlan Richardson, Catherine Kaczorowski, and Allison and moderated by Steven Austad.